 Jimena N. Rodríguez joined the Department of Spanish and Portuguese in 2012, after being a Nominee for the UCLA Chancellor’s Awards for Postdoctoral Research.
 She is the author of Conexiones Trasatlánticas: Viajes medievales y crónicas de la Conquista en América (Colmex 2010) and Escribir desde el océano: La navegación de Hernando de Alarcón y otras retóricas del andar por el Nuevo Mundo (Iberoamericana 2018).
 She has also co-edited four volumes of collected essays in Colonial Literature.
 In 2016, Prof. Rodríguez was selected to participate in the National Endowment for the Humanities Summer Institute

 seminar: “Mapping, Text, and Travel,” at the Newberry Library in Chicago.
-Current projects include a compilation, edition and study of the Hernán Cortés expedition to Las Hibueras, as well as a series of public digital lectures, named El mar y sus metáforas (Website: el mar y sus metáforas ).
+Current projects include a compilation, edition and study of the Hernán Cortés expedition to Las Hibueras, as well as a series of public digital lectures, named El mar y sus metáforas.
 Prof. Jimena N. Rodríguez is devoted to empowering firstgeneration students from all disciplines and backgrounds at UCLA.
-She is a Faculty Advisor for the 1st Gen Latinx Community group, and she directs an Individual Research class, named “Te voy a contar mi historia,” a micro-oral-history-project (video/
+She is a Faculty Advisor for the 1st Gen Latinx Community group, and she teaches a class, named “Te voy a contar mi historia,” a micro-oral-history-project (video/audio) that highlights the stories and skills of first-generation students of UCLA’s Department of Spanish and Portuguese.

 Books